Akshit0909/AzureSparkEurovision/README.md

 The end product is a cloud based data base management system that was built using Azure Storage, Elastic Compute instance, Synpase Analytics

 ### Technical Theme
-Multi-Nested JSON Parsing using Spark and running SPARK SQL queries
+Multi-Nested JSON Parsing using Spark and SPARK SQL queries

 ## Development Environment
 *This repo was built using Python 3.10, Azure Workspace, Azure Synapse Analytics*